SuperOfficeDocs/superoffice-docs/docs/en/webtools/upgrade.md

 The value must be the same version as the DLL files in the MSI.

 If the value is blank we check against the current version installed on the server.
-So if you have installed SuperOffice 8.0 SR5 but do not want your clients to be asked to upgrade if they have installed Web Tools 8.0 SR2 you may set 8.0.6004.1310 in WebToolVersion value and the clients will only be prompted to upgrade if they are using a version older than 8.0.6004.1310.
+So if you have installed SuperOffice 8.0 SR5 but do not want your clients to be asked to upgrade if they have installed WebTools 8.0 SR2 you may set 8.0.6004.1310 in WebToolVersion value and the clients will only be prompted to upgrade if they are using a version older than 8.0.6004.1310.
 If they are using an older version but do not want to upgrade, they may tick the checkbox so it does not ask again.
 This information is stored in a persistent cookie that lasts till the next server update.

 Just one reminder:

 This should never be the default solution.
 We release new versions of WebTools because it always contains improvements that solve IMPORTANT issues for our users.
 In general, we recommend all our users to run the last released version of WebTools.
 Sometimes it is even critical that users upgrade, and if customers turn this off, it is almost impossible for us to reach them with information that they should upgrade.

-If you are unsure which Web Tools version you have, right-click on any DLL starting with SuperOffice in the SuperOffice Mail Link folder and check the Details tab.
+If you are unsure which WebTools version you have, right-click on any DLL starting with SuperOffice in the SuperOffice Mail Link folder and check the Details tab.
 The version number you are looking for is the Product version.

 ![x -screenshot][img3]

-## Suppress the dialogue in SuperOffice Admin
+## Suppress the dialog in SuperOffice Admin

-Since SuperOffice 9 it is possible to suppress the Web Tools installation and upgrade dialogue in SuperOffice Admin.
-Go to Preferences - System and check the Offer to install Web Tools and Offer to upgrade Web Tools options.
-Once set to 'No' clients will not be offered to install and / or upgrade Web Tools.
+Since SuperOffice 9 it is possible to suppress the WebTools installation and upgrade dialog in SuperOffice Admin.
+Go to Preferences - System and check the Offer to install WebTools and Offer to upgrade WebTools options.
+Once set to 'No' clients will not be offered to install and / or upgrade WebTools.

-![Install and upgrade dialogue -screenshot][img5]
+![Install and upgrade dialog -screenshot][img5]

 <!-- Referenced links -->
 [1]: ../api/config/downloads.md